Chart Color Schemes

 Rockhampton City is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Rockhampton City's population was approximately 3,448 as of August 2025.
-This figure represents an increase of 84 people since the 2021 Census, which recorded a population of 3,364.
-The growth is inferred from the estimated resident population of 3,381 in June 2024 and an additional 42 validated new addresses after the Census date.
-This results in a population density ratio of 67 persons per square kilometer.
-Overseas migration drove primary population growth, contributing about 52.5% of overall gains recently.
+Rockhampton City's population, as per AreaSearch's analysis, was approximately 3,450 by November 2025.
+This figure represents an increase of 86 individuals, a rise of 2.6%, from the 2021 Census total of 3,364 people.
+The change is inferred from the estimated resident population of 3,381 recorded by the Australian Bureau of Statistics (ABS) as of June 2024 and an additional 43 validated new addresses since the Census date.
+This results in a population density ratio of 67 persons per square kilometer, indicating significant space per person and potential for further development.
+The primary driver of population growth was overseas migration, contributing approximately 52.5% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-These state projections lack age category splits; thus, proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 and based on 2022 data are applied where utilized.
-Future demographic trends anticipate lower quartile growth for national non-metropolitan areas.
-The area is projected to grow by 126 persons to 2041, recording a total gain of 1.7% over the 17 years.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilised.
+Looking ahead with demographic trends, lower quartile growth of national non-metropolitan areas is anticipated.
+The area is projected to grow by 126 persons to reach the year 2041, reflecting a total gain of 1.6% over the 17-year period based on the latest annual estimated resident population numbers.

 Frequently Asked Questions - Population